epicpuregamer/StrivingForLight-Survival-Localisation/README.md

 # How To Contribute

+First of all thanks for considering contributing to the translations for Striving for Light: Survival.

 1. Create a github account.
 2. If you are logged into your account press the "Fork" button on the top right of the screen here at the translation repository.
 A "fork" creates a copy of the translation project which then is local to your github account.
 3. Navigate to your repositories (press the account icon (top right of screen) -> your repositories.
 You should now see that the translations project was added to your projects.